 Linux Mint is a powerful yet easy-to-use distribution that can do wonders for those who are new to the Linux world.
 It is also adored by veteran Linux users due to its high flexibility and also the uncanny ability to use several proprietary software without putting in much labor.

 With Mint, you get a wide range of desktop environment options.
 You can either stick with the default Cinnamon environment or can go with KDE, MATE, or even Xfce.
-You can install few other desktop environments via Synaptic and Advanced Package Tool (ACT).
+You can install few other desktop environments via Synaptic and Advanced Package Tool (APT).

 Overall, Linux Mint is a great option if you are looking to migrate from Windows or Mac to an open-source operating system.
 It basically has every ingredient that will make your transition much smoother.